Chitaoji/lazyr/README.md

 ### Ignore attributes

-You can make a module even lazier by setting the parameter `ignore` for `register`, which ignores the access to certain attributes of the module.
+You can make a module even lazier by setting the parameter `ignore`, which ignores the access to certain attributes of the module.
 The values of the ignored attributes will be set to None, and a lazy module will no longer be activated when its ignored attributes are being accessed.

 ```py
 >>> import lazyr